 The Ostrich in Us: Selective Attention to Personal Finances (joint with Arna Olafsson) click A number of theoretical research papers across multiple fields in economics model and analyze attention but direct empirical evidence remains scarce.
 This paper investigates the determinants of attention to financial accounts using panel data from a financial management software provider containing daily logins, discretionary spending, income, balances, and credit limits.
 We first explore whether individuals pay attention in response to the arrival of income payments.
 Here, we utilize that weekends and holidays generate exogenous variation in regular payment arrival using a fixed-effects approach.
 We find that individuals are considerably more likely to log in because they get paid.
 Beyond looking at the causal effect of income on attention, we examine how attention depends on individual spending, balances, and credit limits relative to individuals' own histories.
 We find that attention is decreasing in spending and overdrafts and increasing in cash holdings, savings, and liquidity.
 Moreover, attention jumps discretely when balances change from negative to positive.
 We argue that all of our findings are consistent with Ostrich effects and anticipatory utility as the main motivation for paying attention to financial accounts and thus provide new tests for information- or belief-dependent models.
 Furthermore, we show that some of our findings can be explained by a recent influential one of those models assuming individuals experience utility over news or changes in expectations about consumption (Kőszegi and Rabin, 2009).

-Selected presentations: Cornell, Maryland, 2017 BEAM at Berkeley, Carnegie Mellon, NBER Asset Pricing Meeting, NBER Digitization Summer Institute, University of Amsterdam, NAWFA, ECWFC at the WFA, EFA, NYU, TAU Finance, ESSFM Gerzensee, Zurich, Indiana University
+Selected presentations: Cornell, Maryland, 2017 BEAM at Berkeley, Carnegie Mellon, NBER Asset Pricing Meeting, NBER Digitization Summer Institute, University of Amsterdam, NAWFA, ECWFC at the WFA, EFA, AEA, NYU, TAU Finance, ESSFM Gerzensee, Zurich, Indiana University

 FinTech and Financial Fitness in the Information Age (joint with Bruce Carlin and Arna Olafsson) click We analyze how FinTech adoption improves consumer financial decision-making.
 Using a regression discontinuity in time design, we exploit the exogenous introduction of a mobile application for a financial aggregation platform.
 In response, individuals accessed information about their transactions and bank account balances more often, which led to significant reduction in high-interest unsecured debt and bank fees.
 The magnitudes are economically significant: for the overall population, one additional monthly login reduced consumer debt by 14 percent over a 2-year period.
 Additionally, we complement our within-individual identification with cross-sectional evidence using a difference-in-differences estimation strategy and document the benefit that improved technology has on consumer financial decision making.
 These empirical findings help to understand the widespread use of such debt throughout the developed world, which has been a long-standing puzzle in the household-finance literature (Laibson et al., 2000).